 What exactly is happening when a chiropractic adjustment is made in order to correct a vertebral subluxation complex (VSC)?
 Great question.
 One thing we know for absolute certain is that the adjustment results in neurological and biomechanical change in the spine and the body as a whole.
 To what extent and how far reaching that change is continues to be debated, but recent research has revealed a great deal.
+Visit our "Chiropractic" page to learn more about how it works.

 “This study suggests that cervical spine manipulation may alter cortical somatosensory processing and sensorimotor integration.
 These findings may help to elucidate the mechanisms responsible for the effective relief of pain and restoration of functional ability documented following spinal manipulation treatment.”